ray-project/ray/doc/source/tune-contrib.rst

 2. Make sure all existing tests `pass <tune-contrib.html#testing>`__.
 3. If introducing a new feature or patching a bug, be sure to add new test cases in the relevant file in ``tune/tests/``.
 4. Document the code.
-Public functions need to be documented, and remember to provide an usage example if applicable.
+Public functions need to be documented, and remember to provide a usage example if applicable.
 5. Request code reviews from other contributors and address their comments.
 One fast way to get reviews is to help review others' code so that they return the favor.
 You should aim to improve the code as much as